-Plan description - Eligible employees of the Authority are provided with pensions through the LGDTF.
-Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
+Plan description - Eligible employees of the Authority are provided with pensions through the LGDTF - a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
+Plan benefits are specified in Title 24, Article 51 of the C.R.S., administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the IRC.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report that can be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available ACFR can be obtained at www.copera.org/investments/pera-financial-reports.

 Benefits provided - PERA provides retirement, disability and survivor benefits.
 Retirement benefits are determined by the amount of service credit earned and/or purchased, highest average salary, the benefit structure(s) under which the member retires, the benefit option selected at retirement, and age at retirement.
-Retirement eligibility is specified in tables set forth at C.R.S. § 24-51-602, 604, 1713, and 1714.
+Retirement eligibility is specified in tables set forth at C.R.S. § 24-51-602, 604, 1713 and 1714.